hoylu/interviewCodingChallenge/README.md

 A bingo card will be 25 element array.
 With the string 'FREE' as the center element (index 12).
 Although developers are unscrupulous, they will pass valid data to your function.

+# Bingo game made with ReactJS
+## Getting started

+`npm run dev` launches a server with hot reloading.
+Navigate to [localhost:3000](http://localhost:3000).

+`npm run build` builds the application to `dist`, generating two bundles for differential serving.

+`npm run serve` launches a server over the previously build.